fommil/fpmortals/manuscript/wip.md

 It is nice that `F :<: G` reads as if our `Ast` is a member of the complete `F` instruction set: this syntax is intentional.

+A> A compiler plugin that automatically produces the `scalaz.Free` boilerplate A> would be a great contribution to the ecosystem!
+Not only is it painful to write A> the boilerplate, but there is the potential for a typo to ruin our day: if two A> members of the algebra have the same type signature, we might not notice.

 We can still use the `interpreter` methods that we wrote, by combining them.
 This helper method